 Logically organized categories, breadcrumbs, internal linking that connects related products.
 Google and users need to understand your hierarchy.

 Product schema with price, availability, SKU, reviews.
 FAQ schema for common questions.
-Review scheme for ratings.
+Review schema for ratings.
 Google uses this for rich results.

 Core Web Vitals

 Loading speed, responsiveness, visual stability.
-Slow sites lose both in SEO and in conversion.
+Slow sites lose both in SEO and conversion.

 Editorial content

 Buying guides, comparisons, how-tos.
-They capture search intent early in the funnel.
+They capture search intent in the early stages of the funnel.

-All of this is still working.
-But if you're left alone here, you're wasting space in AI searches and Google product feeds.
+All of this still works.
+But if you only stop here, you are losing space in AI searches and Google product feeds.

-How to make your ecommerce rank in LLMs and AI Moe and Google Shopping
+How to rank your ecommerce in LLMs, AI Mode, and Google Shopping

-LLMs don't crawl your site like Googlebot.
+LLMs do not crawl your site like Googlebot.
 They don't follow links.
 They don't calculate PageRank.

 They extract information from structured sources, prioritize external validation, and build recommendations based on semantic data.

-And the truth is that, although Google continues to crawl its site looking for the usual components, it is increasingly prioritizing structured information.
+And the truth is, while Google continues to crawl your site looking for the usual components, it is increasingly prioritizing structured information.

 Google has Merchant Center.
 ChatGPT has its own merchant program where you upload feeds in JSON, CSV, TSV, or XML.

-The quality of the feed determines if you show up.
-Google Shopping was already penalizing feeds with missing or incorrect information.
-Now ChatGPT does the same.
+Feed quality determines whether you appear.
+Google Shopping already penalized feeds with missing or incorrect information.
+Now ChatGPT is doing the same.

-• Use cases, problem that solves, who is the product for (conversational context)
+- Use cases, the problem it solves, who the product is for (conversational context)

-Google added dozens of new attributes to Merchant Center designed specifically for conversational commerce.
-Answers to common product questions, descriptions of use cases, details of materials formatted for extraction.
+Google added dozens of new attributes in Merchant Center specifically designed for conversational commerce: answers to common product questions, use case descriptions, material details formatted for extraction.

-If your feed only has the bare minimum, you're competing at a disadvantage.
+If your feed only has the minimum, you are competing at a disadvantage.

-Agents check availability and price in real time.
-If your feed shows available stock but the product is out of stock, the agent moves on to the next one without informing the user that you existed.
+Agents check availability and price in real-time.
+If your feed shows stock available but the product is out of stock, the agent moves to the next one without even telling the user you existed.

-A human could click and discover that there is no stock.
-An agent simply removes you from the candidate pool.
+A human might click and discover it's out of stock.
+An agent simply eliminates you from the candidate set.

 2. Structured data on every product page

-Schema markup isn't new, but it's more critical now.
+Schema markup isn't new, but it's now more critical.

-LLMs need to pair information quickly.
-If your specs are buried in marketing paragraphs or inconsistently formatted, the agent may not extract them or misinterpret them.
+LLMs need to parse information fast.
+If your specs are buried in marketing paragraphs or formatted inconsistently, the agent may not extract them or might interpret them incorrectly.

-Someone asks: “cabin suitcase weighing less than 4 pounds”
+Someone asks: "carry-on suitcase weighing less than 4 pounds"

 If the weight is in a structured specs table, the agent extracts it.
-If you are in a sentence such as “incredibly light at only 3.8 pounds”, the agent has to parse natural language and may not capture it when comparing against competitors.
+If it's in a sentence like "incredibly light at just 3.8 lbs," the agent has to parse natural language and might not capture it when comparing against competitors.

-• Offer scheme (currency, price validity, seller info)
+- Offer schema (currency, price validity, seller info)

-This helped with Google rich results.
+This used to help with Google rich results.
 Now it also helps ChatGPT understand your product.

 3. Product descriptions optimized for conversational queries

-People don't talk to ChatGPT like they google.
+People don't talk to ChatGPT the way they Google.

 Google: "ergonomic office chair"

-ChatGPT: “I need a desk chair for someone who is 1.90m tall with chronic low back pain, maximum budget $400"
+ChatGPT: "I need a desk chair for someone 6'3" with chronic lower back pain, max budget $400"

 Your description needs to answer that type of query.

-Wrong: “Premium chair with modern design and high quality finishes” The agent has no useful information.
+Bad: "Premium chair with modern design and high-quality finishes."
+The agent gets no useful information.

-Good: “Ergonomic design with adjustable lumbar support, weight capacity 136kg, adjustable height range 46-56cm, breathable mesh backrest” The agent can map this to the user's specific query.
+Good: "Ergonomic design with adjustable lumbar support, weight capacity 300lbs, adjustable height range 18-22 inches, breathable mesh backrest."
+The agent can map this to the user's specific query.

 This doesn't replace keyword optimization for Google.
-It's additional.
-But without this, ChatGPT can't recommend you when someone asks in a conversational way.
+It is supplementary.
+But without it, ChatGPT cannot recommend you when someone asks conversationally.

 4. External validation from credible sources